-During the second quarter of 2019, we received positive topline results from analyses of pooled major adverse cardiac event ("MACE") and MACE+ data from its Phase 3 trials evaluating roxadustat as a treatment for dialysis and non-dialysis CKD patients, enabling Astellas to prepare for an MAA submission to the EMA during their fiscal year 2019, which ends on March 31, 2020, following our planned NDA submission to the FDA in 2019.
-We evaluated the two regulatory milestone payments associated with the planned MAA submission and concluded that these milestones became probable of being achieved in the second quarter of 2019.
-Accordingly, the total consideration of \$130.0 million associated with these milestones was included in the transaction price and allocated to performance obligations under the Europe Agreement in the second quarter of 2019.
+During the second quarter of 2019, we received positive topline results from analyses of pooled major adverse cardiac event ("MACE") and MACE+ data from its Phase 3 trials evaluating roxadustat as a treatment for dialysis and non-dialysis CKD patients, enabling Astellas to prepare for an MAA submission to the EMA, following our NDA submission to the FDA in 2019.
+These milestones became probable of being achieved in the second quarter of 2019, and substantially all of the total consideration of \$130.0 million associated with these milestones was included in the transaction price and allocated to performance obligations under the Europe Agreement in the second quarter of 2019, of which \$128.8 million was recognized as revenue during 2019, and \$0.3 million was recognized as revenue during the three months ended March 31, 2020, from performance obligations satisfied or partially satisfied.
+According to the Europe Agreement, these milestone payments are not billable to Astellas until the submission of an MAA, which is expected in the second quarter of 2020.
+Therefore this \$130.0 million remained as an unbilled contract asset as of March 31, 2020.

-In addition, as of September 30, 2019, Astellas had separate investments of \$80.5 million in the equity of FibroGen, Inc.
+In addition, as of March 31, 2020, Astellas had separate investments of \$80.5 million in the equity of FibroGen, Inc.